The Four Elements of Medical Malpractice

 - Prescribing incorrect medication

-As an Atlanta, GA personal injury lawyer explains, proving this can be a lengthy process, with many people wanting to offer opinions to the victim.
+As a personal injury lawyer explains, proving this can be a lengthy process, with many people wanting to offer opinions to the victim.
 However, the most reliable insight will be from a lawyer who handles personal injury cases.
 A patient has the right to expect a provider will provide care consistent with accepted standards.

 #3 Injury Due to Negligence